 I don’t want to mislead you.
-It was a whopping jump in pinterest traffic.
-But my traffic has now dropped back to about 400 visitors a day.
+It was a whopping jump in pinterest traffic, but my traffic dropped back down to about 400 visitors a day.

 That’s still a 600% increase on the average traffic I was getting before the viral pin.

-[UPDATE: A week later I had my second viral pin!
+UPDATE: A week later I had my second viral pin!
 My traffic kept hitting 1000+.
 By the end of July, my second month of blogging, I hit 18,000+ sessions.